AFT-Oregon members engage in political and legislative advocacy on behalf of our federation, our communities, and our professions.

 AFT-Oregon’s political team includes a number of individuals and groups.

-How does AFT-Oregon endorse candidates?
+How does AFT-Oregon endorse candidates and ballot measures?

 What is the difference between an endorsement and a contribution?